Eligibility for the SBCC Promise

-The SBCC Promise provides local students who recently completed their secondary education with the opportunity to attend SBCC full-time for two years, covering the cost of all required fees, books, and supplies.
+The SBCC Promise offers any recent local high school graduate the opportunity to attend Santa Barbara City College by covering all required fees, books, and supplies for up to two years – it is open to any student who meets the eligibility requirements and is willing to make the necessary commitments.
 The SBCC Promise is making our community’s college fully accessible to all local students, and relies entirely on privately raised funds.

 Who can participate in the SBCC Promise:

 - Local students who graduate from a public, private, or alternative high school including homeschool, court school, or online school in the SBCC District Area.